Skip to content

 TensorFlow dropped native Windows GPU support after version 2.11.
 On Windows with Python 3.12 or 3.13, ML training will run on CPU only.
 Options:

-- Use WSL2 + Ubuntu — full GPU support, recommended for serious ML work (WSL2 install guide)
+• Use WSL2 + Ubuntu — full GPU support, recommended for serious ML work (see the Windows (WSL) install tab above)

 License#